ElNeoX-dev/UBER-IF/Files/UserManual.md

 ### Restoring tours from a file

 When clicking on the Restore button, the manager will have to select the file from which they want the tours to be restored.
-After that, the tours will be displayed on the map.
+After that, the previous tours from the file will be displayed on the map.

 ### Saving the roadmap of the couriers in a PDF file

-When clicking on the Save Roadmap button, a PDF file for the couriers, containing the directions, departure and arrival time (one page for each courier) is generated in resources > output.
+When clicking on the Save Roadmap button, a PDF file for the couriers, containing the directions, departure and arrival time (one page for each courier) is generated where the manager chooses.

 ### Choice of an intersection